gitlabform/gitlabform/docs/upgrade.md

 ## From 4.\* to 5.\*

+### Update `config_version`

+Update `config_version` to `4`.
+Then update configuration syntax as described in following sections.

-### Update `config_version` and remove deprecated MR approval config
+#### Remove deprecated MR approval config

 GitLabForm v5 removed configuration syntax for merge request approval settings that were deprecated in v3.
-To use GitLabForm v5, `config_version` must be set to `4`.

 In addition, following config will not be processed anymore.

 ```yaml
 config_version: 4